crpiano/pianolessonszurich.github.io/_services/howtobuyafirstpiano.md

 layout: service
 ---

 Deciding to learn piano is the first step on an incredibly rewarding journey.
 The instrument you choose to accompany you on this trip will be a daily source of satisfaction, and its presence in your home will change your life and the lives of the people around you.
-In this post I will give you all the information you need to choose a piano to start learning.

 <img width="498" alt="piano keys" src="https://user-images.githubusercontent.com/101880157/161064371-9234bb49-6e0e-4738-a261-64ab96270a97.png">